 The Hanuman myth is by no means the only myth that could relate to the ancient comet strike.
 Another important story comes from Egyptian mythology, which as we just saw, certainly had some connections with ancient India.

 The Sun-god Ra sent a lion-goddess Sekhmet to destroy the sinful humans.
 But once she tasted blood, she almost destroyed the entire humanity.
-In the last moment, god Ra tricked her into drinking the red alcoholic drink instead of human blood.
+At the last moment, god Ra tricked her into drinking the red alcoholic drink instead of human blood.
 She got drunk and fell asleep.

 Now the image of a lion once again fits perfectly the astronomical imagery from the time of the comet strike.
 We just saw that this was a shift from Virgo to Leo, the lion.
-Perhaps, the ancient Egyptians were more focused on Leo constellation as it was the one that will remain dominant for the next two millennia.
+Perhaps, the ancient Egyptians were more focused on the Leo constellation as it was the one that will remain dominant for the next two millennia.
 At the same time, the “red drink” could relate to the volcanic eruptions and fires that will surely a part of this global catastrophe.

-And finally, the Sfinx, and image of a lion is the oldest construction in Egypt.
+And finally, the Sfinx, and the image of a lion is the oldest construction in Egypt.
 Some alternative historians like Graham Hancock and Robert Bouval proposed the date of its construction to around 10500BC.

-On the following image, we see Sekhmet sitting in a typical “Virgo pose”, with the Sun disk above her head.
+In the following image, we see Sekhmet sitting in a typical “Virgo pose”, with the Sun disk above her head.